benediktjordan/The-smartphone-sensor-patterns-of-human-activities/README.md

 use or review.

 ## Methodology
-The project follows the Cross-Industry Standard Process for Data Mining (CRISP-DM) model, involving:
+The project follows the Cross-Industry Standard Process for Data Mining (CRISP-DM) model.
+Subsequently, the methodology of data collection, data preprocessing, and modeling is presented.

-    Data Collection: Data was gathered from 18 participants over an average of 12 days in naturalistic settings.
-    Data Exploration: Involved creating generic maps from GPS data and exploring sensor data.
-    Data Preparation: Techniques included ES answers transformation, feature creation, and data-driven feature selection.
-    Modeling: Machine learning models and other necessary methods were applied for analysis.

 ### Data Collection
-The methodology employed for data collection in this study involved naturalistic and laboratory settings, utilizing smartphone sensors and experience sampling (ES) to capture real-world contexts.
-Participants from the author's network contributed sensor data, including motion and environmental information, alongside contextual self-reports through ES questionnaires.
-This approach allowed for a rich dataset conducive to modeling user contexts, balancing detailed data capture with considerations for battery life and data storage, showcasing the practical application of sensor data in understanding human behavior and interaction with technology.
+The data collection process for this study was conducted in two distinct phases: naturalistic and laboratory settings, each with its unique experimental setup aimed at gathering comprehensive sensor and Experience Sampling (ES) data from participants.

+**Naturalistic Data Collection**

+In the naturalistic phase, participants from the author's social circle who owned and used an iPhone 8 or newer, were recruited to collect data during their daily activities.
+This phase utilized ES, a technique where participants report their experiences, thoughts, or behaviors at multiple times throughout the day via smartphone notifications.
+Participants received notifications every full hour from 06:00 to 23:00, prompting them to answer a questionnaire designed to capture their current context across five areas: location, body motion, activity, evaluation of phone use, and phone location.

+Sensor data from the participants' smartphones were collected passively and continuously alongside the ES responses.
+The sensors were grouped into four categories: motion (including accelerometer, linear accelerometer, gravity sensor, gyroscope, magnetometer, rotation sensor), location (GPS, Bluetooth, WiFi, and timezone sensors), phone-related (screen and battery status), and environmental (barometer and weather conditions).
+These sensors were selected based on their potential relevance to detecting various contexts such as human motion, transportation mode, and lying in bed before or after sleep.
+The technical implementation of the data collection was facilitated through the Aware Framework, a system comprising the Aware Micro Server, the Aware App, and a cloud-based database, ensuring the efficient collection and management of both sensor and ES data.

+**Laboratory Data Collection**

+The laboratory phase was designed to collect data in a controlled environment, focusing on specific activities that were either underrepresented or absent during the naturalistic data collection.
+Participants were asked to perform a series of predefined activities, including dynamic human motions (walking, running, cycling) and static motions (standing, sitting, lying), as well as using the lavatory, each for a minimum of five minutes.
+The aim was to collect sensor data from smartphones while participants engaged in these activities, using iPhones owned by the participants.
+The data collection covered various sensors, similar to the naturalistic phase, but with a specific focus on motion sensors such as the accelerometer and gyroscope, recorded at specified sampling rates to ensure the capture of relevant activity data.

+**Technical and Methodological Considerations**

+Both phases of data collection were meticulously planned to balance the need for detailed, context-rich data against the constraints of smartphone battery life, data storage, and participant convenience.
+The choice of sensors and their sampling rates was influenced by literature reviews and the practical considerations of real-world application feasibility.
+The laboratory phase, in particular, allowed for the precise labeling of sensor data according to specific activities, enhancing the dataset's utility for developing accurate classification models.

+Overall, the data collection methodology outlined combines the breadth of real-life context capture through naturalistic data collection with the depth of specific context identification afforded by laboratory settings.
+This dual approach enriches the dataset, providing a robust foundation for developing and testing classification models that can accurately interpret and predict contexts based on smartphone sensor data.

 ### Data Preprocessing
-This chapter outlines the multifaceted process of data preparation, crucial for transforming both laboratory and naturalistic data into a format suitable for modeling.
+This section outlines the multifaceted process of data preparation, crucial for transforming both laboratory and naturalistic data into a format suitable for modeling.
 The complexity arises from differing preparation steps for various types of data  and context-specific techniques for data manipulation.
-A specific subset of the following techniques has been used for the different contexts.
+A specific subset of the following techniques has been used for each context contexts.

-Initially, the ES answer transformation is applied to transform ES events into class labels for context, contingent on the relevancy and completeness of responses.
-Initial data selection focuses on managing the voluminous sensor data by narrowing down to segments around ES events, enhancing computational feasibility.
+Initially, the ***ES answer transformation*** is applied to transform ES events into class labels for context, contingent on the relevancy and completeness of responses. ***Initial data selection*** focuses on managing the voluminous sensor data by narrowing down to segments around ES events, enhancing computational feasibility.
-Active smartphone sessions are identified through unlocked screen status as a proxy for user engagement, ensuring relevance to the context under investigation.
-To maintain data reliability, the duration of answers to ES questionnaires is limited, excluding data points where participants took excessively long to respond.
+***Active smartphone sessions*** are identified through unlocked screen status as a proxy for user engagement, ensuring relevance to the context under investigation.
+To maintain data reliability, the ***duration of answers*** to ES questionnaires is limited, excluding data points where participants took excessively long to respond.

-In the realm of sensor data, merging raw time series addresses the challenge of inconsistent sampling times across sensors, using a method that aligns data points based on temporal proximity.
-Feature creation is meticulously undertaken across various domains—motion sensors undergo a detailed process to generate features from time, frequency, and time-frequency domains, utilizing a comprehensive suite of algorithms to capture the dynamics and characteristics of human motion.
-Similarly, GPS data is enriched by deriving speed and acceleration features, subsequently augmented by higher-level features to capture movement patterns.
+In the realm of sensor data, ***merging raw time series*** addresses the challenge of inconsistent sampling times across sensors, using a method that aligns data points based on temporal proximity. ***Feature creation*** is meticulously undertaken across various domains: motion sensors undergo a detailed process to generate features from time, frequency, and time-frequency domains, utilizing a comprehensive suite of algorithms to capture the dynamics and characteristics of human motion.
+Similarly, GPS data is enriched by deriving speed and acceleration features, subsequently augmented by higher-level features to capture movement patterns like "places".
 Place features are crafted to identify significant locations through GPS data, incorporating time-based categorizations and frequency of visits to enhance contextual understanding.
 Time features are derived to inform models about temporal patterns, while the identification of long static periods, particularly from accelerometer data, assists in inferring periods of minimal movement, potentially indicative of sleep.

-The process also involves merging feature time series from different sensors to construct a cohesive dataset, ready for modeling.
-A data-driven feature selection strategy is employed to refine the feature set, reducing dimensionality while preserving the most informative attributes for modeling.
+The process also involves ***merging feature time series*** from different sensors to construct a cohesive dataset, ready for modeling.
+A ***data-driven feature selection*** strategy is employed to refine the feature set, reducing dimensionality while preserving the most informative attributes for modeling.
 This approach meticulously eliminates features with excessive missing values, non-variability, and weak correlation to the target variable, employing statistical tests to ensure the relevance of retained features.
-This comprehensive preparation underscores the importance of meticulous data handling and feature engineering in developing robust, context-aware models.

 ### Modeling
 This section provides an overview of the machine learning models and methodologies employed in the project, aimed at